denten-books/plain-text/2-surface.md

 under GNU Free Documentation License, Version 1.2.](images/ibm-card.png)

+Despite these improvements, the card remained an opaque slate.
+Speaking at the 1967 symposium on electronic composition in printing, Jon Haley, staff director of the Congressional Joint Committee on printing, put it this way: "compromises with legibility [...] had been made for the sake of pure speed in composition and dissemination of the end product [@technology_electronic_1968, 48].
+The automation of type made the word faster.
+The magnetic storage made it lighter and more compact.
+It allowed for processing before commitment.
+But these gains were made at the cost of visibility.
+The consequences of that bargain will become apparent later.

 [^ln2-busa]: See for example @hockey_history_2004, "Father Busa has stories of truckloads of punched cards being transported from one center to another in Italy."